HOW MUCH ARE ONLINE INSTRUCTORS PAID?

 I WOULD LIKE FEEDBACK REGARDING MY APPLICATION.
 WHAT CAN YOU TELL ME?

-Most applicants are well-qualified, however, we are only able to select a few final candidates for each highly-competitive position.
+Most applicants meet minimum qualifications; however, we are only able to select a few final candidates for each highly competitive position.
 We process hundreds of applications and it is not uncommon to receive requests from applicants for individual feedback.
-Unfortunately, we do not provide specific details regarding the application review process or to provide feedback or guidance to individual applicants.
+We do not provide feedback concerning non-selection or guidance to individual applicants.

 I DO NOT LIVE IN AN APPROVED HIRING STATE BUT MAINTAIN A RESIDENCE THERE.
 AM I ELIGIBLE TO TEACH ONLINE?